laith-leo/top-10-largest-dirs-files/README.md

 # top-10-largest-dirs-files
-Shell script to find the largest 10 directories and files in Linux based OSes.
+Shell script to find the largest 10 directories and files in UNIX based OSes.